PUEBLA, SOUTHERN MEXICO – ARQUETOPIA PUEBLA ARTIST RESIDENCY SPACE

 ARQUETOPIA ARTIST RESIDENCY

-OUR NEWEST SPACE IN THE CENTRAL HISTORIC DISTRICT OF PUEBLA
+OUR NEW SPACE IN THE CENTRAL HISTORIC DISTRICT OF PUEBLA

 Residency compound as seen from the botanical garden